Tantanok221/.claude/commands/continue.md

      - Prompt the user for review and next actions for *this specific micro-task*.
      - Wait for explicit user instruction.
      - Options provided to the user:
-       - **"Apply and Continue"** / **"Looks good"**: Apply the proposed changes to the actual files and proceed to the next micro-task or the next logical step within the current task.
+       - **"Apply and Continue"** / **"Looks good"**: Apply the proposed changes to the actual files and proceed to the next micro-task within the CURRENT TASK ONLY.
        - **"Modify X to Y"** / **"Change this line to..."**: Request specific changes to the proposed code or approach for the current micro-task.
        - **"Show me changes in file Z before applying"**: Request a detailed diff or full file content before applying.
        - **"Undo last change"**: Revert the last proposed (and not yet applied) change or applied micro-task.
        - **"Change approach for this step to use {different-method}"**: Request a different strategy for the current micro-task.
        - **"Skip this step"**: Move past the current micro-task without applying changes (with a warning if it's a dependency for future steps).
-       - **"Done Task" / "Finish this task"**: Indicate that the *current task from the todo list* is complete and exit the interactive session to proceed to the update and commit step.
+       - **"Done Task" / "Finish this task"**: Indicate that the *current task from the todo list* is complete and exit the interactive session to proceed to the update and commit step. **This is the ONLY way to complete the session.**
        - **"Cancel"**: Exit the interactive session, abandoning the current task without marking it complete.
    - **Apply Changes (on User Approval)**: Only write to files or make persistent changes to the codebase *after* explicit user approval for that specific micro-task.
    - **Loop or Conclude**:
-     - If more sub-steps remain for the current task (as inferred by AI or guided by user), continue the interactive loop.
+     - If more sub-steps remain for the CURRENT TASK ONLY (as inferred by AI or guided by user), continue the interactive loop.
      - If the user explicitly says "Done Task" or the AI infers the current task's completion and all micro-tasks are approved: Proceed to "Update Progress & Commit Task."
+     - **NEVER proceed to additional tasks from the todo list - each `/continue` execution handles exactly ONE task.**

    **Key Principles of Interactive Session:**
+   - **Single Task Focus**: Work on ONLY the current task from the todo list.
+Never proceed to additional tasks.
    - **Granularity**: Break down the task into the smallest actionable units to allow precise user control.
    - **Transparency**: Always show proposed changes (code snippets, diffs) clearly before applying them to files.
    - **Control**: User maintains full control over the process, guiding the AI through each incremental step.